jenniesf/Yes-No-API-Project/README.md

 Fun Magic 8 Ball leveraging Yes/No API.

 <strong>Tech used:</strong> <br>
-My learning for this project focused on how to create colorful and eye-drawing styling, animation and UX for this application.
+My learning for this project focused on how to create colorful and eye-drawing styling, animation, and UX for this application.

 Javascript <br>